The phone rings. The car is outside. I head out. No car. I go back in and call. He's one street off. I go outside and wait.

 I took a minibus back to town.
 I walked to my room.
 I put in for a 5:45 wake up call.
 I showered and wrote my journal.

 I headed out for dinner.
 Having the Wendy's food meant I wasn't starving.
 I stopped by RumRunners.
 They had grilled hamburgers and steaks.
 I asked if anything with wheat was put on the grill.
 The answer came back that the croutons were put there.
 I went back to The Mix.
 I didn't want to spend that much money.
 So I asked about the cheapest dish, the chicken Thai curry for $19.
 She came back that there was cream in the sauce.
 The next dish was $23.
 With a tip that would be $27.
 I left.
-I wandered to Kendrick's to check them out.
+I wandered to Kendrick's [now The Buccaneer] to check them out.
 It was even more expensive.
 I stopped by The Stixx.
 They had burgers.
 No bread was put on the grill.
 I switched the fries to a baked potato.
 It was all very nice for $7.50.
 I chatted with the waitress about the differences of the islands that I had visited—she had not visited all of them.
 Then I left and headed to my room.

 Sunday, February 19, 2006